gyrospectre/squyre/README.md

 Woot.
 Enjoy all that sweet, sweet extra time back in your day.

 ## Suggested Deployment Patterns
+There are a couple of ways you can deploy, either directing between your alert source and ticketing system (pattern 1), or using an incident management platform like OpsGenie (pattern 2).

 ![diagram](https://github.com/gyrospectre/hellarad/raw/main/diagram.png)

-## Getting Started - Splunk to Jira Deployment
-This is the out of the box configuration, as it's the most generic.
-If you are using Splunk and Jira, but don't already have something in place to create tickets automatically when alerts fire, this is for you.
+Pattern 1 is the out of the box configuration as it's the most generic.
+If you are using Splunk and Jira, but don't already have something in place to create tickets automatically when alerts fire, then this is for you.

+Pattern 2 however, is a more scalable pattern.
+If you are already using Opsgenie in your alert pipeline, you can just add HellaRad right in.
+This allows you to have add as many alert sources as you like, without having to change anything on the Hellarad side.

+## Getting Started - Pattern 1: Splunk to Jira Deployment
 1. Clone this repo.
 2. Update the consts at the top of `output/jira/main.go` with your destination Jira instance URL (`BaseURL`) and Project name (`Project`).
 3. With appropriate AWS credentials in your terminal session, build and deploy the stack.